maziac/z80-sample-program/readme.md

 4. loop from 1

+# Start emulator from vscode

+The z80-sample-program includes a .vscode/tasks.json that contains tasks to start, ZEsarUX, CSpect or MAME.

+But before using, please adopt the path(s) under "cwd" to the right path on your machine.

+The emulator has to be started before entering a debug session with DeZog.
+Normally you have to start an emulator only once to open/close several debugger session on it.
+Just in case something is going wrong you need to restart the emulator.

+An exception is the MAME emulator.
+It has to be restarted for every debug session.
+The tasks.json task already takes care of restarting.

 # Debug with ZEsarUX

 To debug the project first start ZEsarUx and enable the remote port (RCP) either by command line (--enable-remoteprotocol) or from the UI ('Settings->Debug->Remote protocol' to 'Enabled').